elianamusser/exploration/doc/ErrorHandling.md

 ```
 highest level method (String userInput) {
 	1) check for input errors
-	int index <- 0
+	iterator <- iterator over chars in userI
+	loop 5 times:
-	for every char c in userInput:
+		char c <- next char in userInput
-		if char is a room #, ensure input is a positive int
+		if c is a room #, ensure input is a positive int
-		if char i

-		increment index
+		if c is a distance, ensure input is int > 0
+		if c is a separator, ensure it's a space
+	if userInput has more chars,